rishi-raj-jain/blog/src/content/blogs/git-use-multiple-users.md

 ---
-title: "Git Use Multiple Users"
+title: Git Use Multiple Users
-date: 2022-10-05T14:38:45+08:00
+date: 2022-10-05 14:38:45
-hidden: false
 draft: false
 tags: ['git']
-keywords: ['git']
-description: "Use `[includeIf]` to auto toggle different user in git"
 slug: "git-use-multiple-users"
-summary: "Use `[includeIf]` to auto toggle different user in git ..."
+description: "Use includeIf to auto toggle different user in git"
 ---

 In some cases, we work between our personal projects and work projects, so we need to use different user across multiple projects.
 As we all known, git provides a way to set up user individually in the `.git/config` file in the project root dir.
 But actually, I always forget to set up the user in the new project before I commit my changes.
 This annoyed me for a long time.